 Just a question: Have you ever thought about the travel your clothes made to finally end up in your closet?
-I know it is Monday which means Focus Alaska.

 Over the last decade, the Alaska Arctic has experienced notably increases in emissions due to last-chance tourism, shipping of supply for offshore oil and gas exploration, and increased commercial shipping.
 According to Canadian data, monthly ship traffic increased up to 22 vessels per decade in July, and eight vessels per decade annually for government vessels, icebreakers and pleasure crafts.

-Why Arctic shipping?
+Why Arctic Shipping?

 The decreasing sea-ice extend has provided potential shortcuts for intercontinental transportation.
 For instance, cruising from Rotterdam, The Netherlands to Yokohama, Japan via the Northern Sea Route – a shipping lane along the Russian Arctic coast from Murmansk to the Bering Strait – cuts the distance by 40% as compared to the route through the Suez Canal.
 A voyage from Europe to North China through the Northern Sea Route takes 55 days, which is 9 days less than the traditional route.

 Who can blame Chinese shipping experts for their considering the Northern Sea Route to Europe on a regular basis after in October 2015, the Chinese vessel Yong Sheng had finished her record-setting round-trip from Europe to North China?
 The savings in costs (salary, fees, fuel, insurance, etc.), time, and the comparatively lower amount of emissions make traveling Arctic shipping routes attractive.